-The 9:08 train had a few more stops and arrives in Arezzo later than the 9:13 train that heads to Roma and stops in Arezzo along the way.
-Of course just my luck, as the 9:08 train departs, the partenza (departure) board announces that the 9:13 train will be 40 minutes late!
+There were 2 trains - the 9:08 train, which had a few more stops and would take longer to arrive in Arezzo and the 9:13 train that is quicker, heads to Roma and stops in Arezzo along the way.
+Of course just when the slower 9:08 train departed, the partenza (departure) board announced that the quicker 9:13 train would be 40 minutes late!

 Yay!
 The train's engine is revving up and we are leaving on time!!

 Well I am not sure how brilliant that plan was.
-I did arrive faster than if I took the train that was late (ended up being 45 mins late) but I only arrived 3 minutes faster than the quicker late train arrived.
+I only arrived 3 minutes faster than the quicker 40 minutes late train arrived.

 The weather was overcast with the sun peeking in here and there when I arrived.

 The main street leading up to the historical center is called Corso Italia.
 It is a pedestrian only street and it was packed.
 It reminded me of the afternoon passiagiata that takes place all over Italy.
 People were out greeting each other and going in and out of the various stores.

-I was tempted to check out a few stores but only had an hour or so before the churches I wanted to visit closed until late afternoon.
+I was tempted to check out a few stores but only had an hour or so before the churches I wanted to visit closed until opening again late in the afternoon.
 The last time I was in Arezzo, I missed out going inside the Duomo and I did not want to miss it again.

 I stopped in a couple of other churches along the way before reaching the Duomo which is located at the top of the hill.
-When I went inside, i found that a wedding taking place.
-I usually only stay for a minute or two when there is a wedding occurring but this time I stayed and watched the rest of the ceremony.
+When I went inside, I discovered a wedding taking place.
+I usually only stay for a minute or two when there is a wedding occurring but this time I stayed, watching the rest of the ceremony.